-- \ offsetting biases (spatial, project, person gender, elite etc, seasonal, professional, courtesy..) - \ rapid progressive learning flexible, exploratory, interactive, inventive - \ reversals learning from, with and by rural people, eliciting and using their criteria and categories, and finding, understanding and appreciating RPK (rural people's knowledge) - \ optimal ignorance, and appropriate imprecision not finding out more than is needed, not measuring more accurately than needed, and not trying to measure what does not need to be measured.
-We are trained to make absolute measurements, but often trends, scores or ranking are all that are required
+- offsetting biases (spatial, project, person gender, elite etc, seasonal, professional, courtesy..) - rapid progressive learning flexible, exploratory, interactive, inventive

-- \ triangulation using different methods, sources and disciplines, and a range of informants in a range of places, and cross-checking to get closer to the truth through successive approximations - \ principal investigators' direct contact, face to face, in the field - \ seeking diversity and differences
+- reversals learning from, with and by rural people, eliciting and using their criteria and categories, and finding, understanding and appreciating RPK (rural people's knowledge) - optimal ignorance, and appropriate imprecision not finding out more than is needed, not measuring more accurately than needed, and not trying to measure what does not need to be measured.
+We are trained to make absolute measurements, but often trends, scores or ranking are all that are required - triangulation using different methods, sources and disciplines, and a range of informants in a range of places, and cross-checking to get closer to the truth through successive approximations - direct contact, face to face, in the field - seeking diversity and differences

-The Core of PRA? (but make up your own)
+Additional Principles of PRA (but make up your own)

-PRA, as has evolved, is all this and more.
+PRA, as it has evolved, is all this and more.
 Some of the "more" is:

-- \ facilitating they do it: empowering and enabling local people to do more or all of the investigation, mapping, modelling, diagramming, listing, counting, estimating, ranking, scoring, analysis, presentation, planning... themselves, and to share and own the outcome.
-Analysis by them, shared with us. - \ our behaviour and attitudes: for this, the primacy of our behaviour and attitudes, and of rapport, more important than methods, asking local people to teach us, respect for them, confidence that they can do it, handing over the stick... - \ a culture of sharing of information, of methods, of food, of field experiences (between NGOs, Government and local people) - \ critical self-awareness about our attitudes and behaviour; doubt; embracing and learning from error; continuously trying to do better; building learning and improvement into every experience
+- facilitating gaining rapport, asking local people to teach us, respecting them, having confidence that they can do it, handing over the stick, empowering and enabling them to map, model, diagram, list, count, estimate, rank, score, analyse, present, plan, act, monitor and evaluate themselves, and to own the outcome. - a culture of sharing of information, of methods, of food, of field experiences (between NGOs, Government and local people).... - critical self-awareness about our attitudes and behaviour; doubt; embracing and learning from error; continuously trying to do better; building learning and improvement into every experience; and taking personal responsibility. - commitment to equity, empowering those who are marginalized, deprived, excluded, often especially women.